aquasecurity/lmdrouter/README.md

 With `lmdrouter`, one can create small lambda functions for different aspects of the API.
-For example, if your application model contains multiple domains (e.g. articles, authors, topics, etc...), you can create one lambda function for each domain, and deploy these independently (e.g. everything below "/api/articles" is one lambda function, everything below "/api/authors" is another function).
+For example, if your application model contains multiple domains (e.g. articles, authors, topics, etc…), you can create one lambda function for each domain, and deploy these independently (e.g. everything below "/api/articles" is one lambda function, everything below "/api/authors" is another function).
 This is also useful for applications where different teams are in charge of different